 You can get your custom DNS

-which you can find by typing in in your favorite search enginge
+on specilized websites, which you can find by typing in in your favorite search enginge custom DNS providers

 You can open an account at euroDNS in the same way as you would do on any other websites: you enter your email address and choose a password, you verify the account, and voila, you are good to go!
 Now you are facing the decisions what (a) domain ending to choose from and, obviously, what (b) personalized name to give to your website.